Passbook Passes as HTML5

 The CSS and HTML version looks almost exactly like the .pkpass file version does with a front and back of the pass containing pass data.
 The CSS/HTML version also updates itself when the data is updated so it can be used as an alternate replacement.
 The only feature lacking from the the CSS/HTML version is that it will technically not be able to provide location notifications to a user who has bookmarked the application.

-The Benefits: While many smartphones have apps to display Passbook’s .pkpass file (or natively display them, in Apple’s case), some operating systems still lack decent pass viewing applications.
+The Benefits: While many smartphones have apps to display Passbook’s .pkpass file, some operating systems still lack decent pass viewing applications.
 Now any phone with a browser can display the Passbook passes.